bondy-io/bondy_docs/docs/guides/programming/loading_api_spec.md

 ## Verifying the API Specification has been loaded

 If the previous command didn't fail the API has been loaded and activated.
-However, to be entirely sure you can use the following command which should retreive the API Specification.
+However, to be entirely sure you can use the following command which should retrieve the API Specification.

 :::::: tabs code
 ::: tab HTTP